arduino-libraries/Arduino_UnifiedStorage/README.md

 * Format partitions and drives (FAT and LittleFS)

 ## Compatibility
-This library is compatible with STM32 and Renesas based Arduino boards.
+This library has been tested with the following STM32 and Renesas based Arduino boards.
 The availability of storage mediums depends on the hardware interfaces:
 * Portenta Machine Control: USB and Internal QSPI Flash
 * Portenta H7 + Portenta Breakout: USB, SD, and QSPI
 * Portenta H7 + Vision Shield: SD and QSPI